Art Notes: A long last, the John Denver tribute concert

 People are also reading…

-The orchestra will play music from the Ukraine, Norway, France, Great Britain, Russia, and Italy in addition, “Danzas de Panama” by the American composer William Grant Still, known as the “dean of Afro-American composers.”
+The orchestra will play music from Ukraine, Norway, France, Great Britain, Russia and Italy in addition to “Danzas de Panama” by the American composer William Grant Still, known as the “dean of Afro-American composers.”

 Still, the first American composer to have an opera produced by the New York City Opera, composed the “Afro-American Symphony” in 1930.
 Among his many firsts, he was the first African-American to conduct a major symphony, and the first to have an opera performed on national television.